 A very entertaining machine and my second animatronic game.

 This was a custom ordered "misfortune " teller machine I built for the artist Max Hooper Schneider to be displayed in an art gallery in Paris, France.Click on the button to see the article posted by the art gallery on this machine.

 An animated flea inside a post-apocalypic cabinet moves around to doomsday music as an illuminated crystal ball spins.
 At the end of the program a "misfortune" card is vended describing how you will die in the plague.The flea's head also moves when you walk past the machine while it's not in operation.
 A different twist on the classic fortune teller machines.

 I designed and built the cabinet from scratch, and installed motors to animate the flea figure supplied from the customer ( flea figure was previously used in a 2008 cell phone TV commercial).
 Operates on a basic system with three circuit boards ( master, slave, and audio)

-Your favorite lovable monster from the hit 1960's TV sitcom "The Munsters" comes to life in this unique creation!
-Fully animated Herman Munster recites many different quotes from the tv show in a detailed cabinet.
-This interactive machine requires you to keep the two push buttons held down to keep the performance going, and actually surprises you with an electric tingle towards the end!
-Can you hold on ,or will you let go and let Herman return to sleep ?
+This interactive machine based on the hit 1960's TV sitcom "The Munsters" requires you to keep the two push buttons held down to keep the performance going, and actually surprises you with an electric tingle towards the end!
+Can you hold on ,or will you let go and let Herman return to sleep (game over)?